Archive

 I used to blame some mysterious Suburban Ethic™ for the fact that everyone seeems to water contstantly to keep their lawns green.
 The SE does exist, but I see now that it’s also a practical thing.
 Fail to water, watch your lawn brown back and die off.
 (Yes, I know that grass goes dormant.
 This is beyound dormant.)

 To add insult to injury, we’re on watering restrictions.
-The explosion of subdivisions has severly strained the water system, which can’t support these untiold gallons being brought almost a hundred miles from the Detroit River to be dumped into the lawns of a hundred Washtenaw (and Wayne and Oakland) County subs.
+The explosion of subdivisions has severely strained the water system, which can’t support these untold gallons being brought almost a hundred miles from the Detroit River to be dumped into the lawns of a hundred Washtenaw (and Wayne and Oakland) County subs.

 Now, I grew up on farms.
 We always had acres of grass (I know, I had to mow it).
 We never watered our grass.
 It browned, but it was never in danger of actually dying and needing reseeding.
 Nancy is from older neighborhoods in Detroit and Livonia; she never saw such a thing either.